Passive Commitment Avoidance: Learn How People Avoid Commitment "Passively"

 As Deepak Chopra tells us in his book, The Book of Secrets, “Many relationships end in divorce because of a lack of commitment, but that lack didn’t grow over time; it was present from the outset and was never resolved.”

 How we balance our two primary drives is contingent upon our level of development.
 Cheating, for example, is a way to balance our two opposing urges; but cheating is only a plausible option for us at a certain level of development.
-In other words, the more developed we become the less capable we are of cheating or, tolerating cheating; because as we develop (integrate the brain’s two independent mind systems) we begin to see that cheating and tolerating cheating are two sides of the same dynamic (both allow us to be free, but connected).
+In other words, the more developed we become the less capable we are of cheating or, tolerating cheating; because as we develop (integrate the brain’s two independent mind systems) we begin to see that cheating and tolerating cheating are two sides of the same dynamic.

 Many of us are familiar with the famous Einstein quote, “No problem can be solved from the same level of consciousness that created it.”
-However, most of us don’t have a clear understanding of what that quote really means.
+However, most of us don’t have a clear understanding of what the quote really means.

 As doctors Siegel and Bryson tell us in their book, The Whole Brain Child, “In order to live balanced, meaningful and creative lives full of connected relationships, it’s crucial that our two hemispheres work together…Significant problems arise when the two sides of our brain are not integrated and we end up coming at our experiences primarily from one side or the other.”

 With this in mind, Einstein’s words seem clearer.
-In fact, you could restate his quote this way: No problem that was created by a half-brain perspective can be solved by a half-brain perspective.
+In fact, you could restate the quote this way: No problem that was created by a half-brain perspective can be solved by a half-brain perspective.